 The authors mention "adjusting for correlation" multiple times throughout the manuscript yet the motivation is not properly clarified.
 The best I can guess is that they are saying that they need to modify the null-hypothesis to account for a trivial case where something looks differential expressed or set enriched when really it’s just due to the correlation structure between taxa.
 That said, I think there are many potential sources of confusion that the authors should clarify.
 Couldn't set enrichment be reflected in those correlations?
 Isn't the correlations actually a non-trivial part of what the authors are trying to model?
 In other words if a set of microbes is highly correlated wouldn't that be a sign that that set is potentially enriched or de-enriched?
 I don't think I understand this point completely but I think it is likely non-trivial.
 I would encourage the authors to clarify the role of correlation.

-We agree with the reviewer that the motivation behind “adjusting for correlation” was not clearly communicated in the manuscript.
+We thank the reviewer for pointing out that the motivation behind “adjusting for correlation” was not clearly communicated in the manuscript.
 We have amended the “Statistical properties” section to provide more commentary on this concept (lines X-Y).

 Additionally, we agree with the reviewer that there are situations where highly correlated sets are biologically relevant.
 As such, we have provided more commentary in the same section (lines X-Y) with regards to that issue and have left the decision whether to adjust for correlation to the user.
-This also supports the notion (as also recommended by reviewer 2) that set-based analysis is also exploratory and not confirmatory, of which an inflated type I error is acceptable if higher power is achieved.
+This also supports the notion (as also recommended by reviewer 2) that set-based analysis is usually exploratory rather than confirmatory so aninflated type I error may be acceptable to achievehigher power.

 On lines 167-170 the authors state that since the cILR are not orthogonal a correlation can exist between cILR aggregated variables.
 This is misleading there can be correlation whether or not the cILR's are orthogonal or not, orthogonality and a lack of correlation are separate concepts.

-We agree with the reviewer’s comment.
-The relevant section (lines X – Y, “Statistical properties” section) to correct for this misconception.
+The relevant section (lines X – Y, “Statistical properties” section) have been revised to correct for this misconception.

 Citation on line 187.
 I don't see how this paper supports this statement.
 Egozcue et al. take a almost purely mathematical approach as far as I can tell do not discuss central limit theorems or other things that are implied by the authors statement.
 If I remember correctly the relevant citations are authored by Aitchison while I cannot remember them exactly.

-We agree with the reviewer that source on line 187 did not discuss the distributional properties of cILR.
+We agree with the reviewer that the source on line 187 did not discuss the distributional properties of cILR.
 We have amended the citation with the source from Aitchison and Shen [9], which provides details on the logistic normal distribution for compositional data, and the original source from Egozcue [10], which talks about the relationship between ILR coordinates and the ALR coordinates that motivated the logistic normal distribution.

 On line 536 the authors mention "inflated counts", I have no idea what this means.

-We apologize for the confusing terminology.
 We have added more clarification beforehand in the “Methods” section to detail the meaning of “inflated counts”.
 In essence, “inflated counts” refers to sets (or individual taxon) that have a fold change increase in absolute counts under a certain condition (e.g. IBD) as compared to the control condition.
 This is equivalent to taxa that are differentially abundant across conditions, but also refers specifically to the mechanism of abundance difference (fold change).